Sophia Antipolis, 25 June 2014

 - Renewable energy, KPIREN

-“The DCEM Global KPI offers a reliable operational measurement method and includes the energy reused for other purposes than data centres,” says Dominique Roche, chairman of OEU and ATTM committees in ETSI, and Working Group leader in CTO Alliance/CRiP.
+“The DCEM Global KPI offers a reliable operational measurement method and includes the energy reused for other purposes than data centres,” says Dominique Roche, chair of OEU and ATTM committees in ETSI, and Working Group leader in CTO Alliance/CRiP.
 “We also took into account the Kyoto protocol on the reduction of greenhouse gas emissions” he adds.
 “Data centres can therefore be part of an energy-efficient, sustainable world.”

 ETSI produces globally-applicable standards for Information and Communications Technologies (ICT), including fixed, mobile, radio, converged, aeronautical, broadcast and internet technologies and is officially recognized by the European Union as a European Standards Organization.
 ETSI is an independent, not-for-profit association whose more than 700 member companies and organizations, drawn from 63 countries across five continents worldwide, determine its work programme and participate directly in its work.